Super League Greece: National League (1959–1979)

 On 25 October 1959, the Alpha Ethniki was launched.
-Panathinaikos won the first Alpha Ethniki's Championship, which became the champion of Greece for the fourth time in his history.
-He scored at 79 points with AEK Athens and beat 2–1 in the barrage, a match where he needed only a tie result in the neutral Karaiskakis Stadium.
+Panathinaikos won the first Alpha Ethniki's Championship and became the Greek champions for the fourth time in his history.
+The club tied with AEK by 79 points and defeated them by 2–1 in the play-off, a match where Panathinaikos needed only a draw at the neutral Karaiskakis Stadium.

 In such a case, after the half-hour extension, the competition announcement set the best goal difference.
-Through barrage and with the same score was also the third place for the demotion, with the winner Panegialios to overtake Pankorinthiakos again in the event of a draw.
-The scoring system was 3p the win, 2p the draw, 1p the defeat.
+Through the playoffs and with the same score was also the third place for the demotion, with the winner Panegialios to overtake Pankorinthiakos again in the event of a draw.
+The scoring system was 3 points for the win, 2 points for the draw, 1 point for the defeat.

-The next years

 Time has been relentless for some teams that have participated in the first league of the Alpha Ethniki.
 The historic Ethnikos Piraeus, cup winner of Greece in 1933, participates in the Gamma Ethniki, as well as Proodeftiki while AE Nikaia participates in the local championship of Piraeus.

 Apollon Kalamaria, Doxa Drama and Iraklis are fighting in the Beta Ethniki, while Pankorinthiakos, a few years after joining Alpha Ethniki, merged with Aris Korinthos and created PAS Korinthos, which reached the Alpha Ethniki at the 1990s and is now participating in the Gamma Ethniki.
 Megas Alexandros Katerini is the ancestor of Pierikos.
 In 1961, they merged with Olympos Katerini and created Pierikos who plays in the Gamma Ethniki.

+Professional League (1979–present)

 On 19 January 1979 a bill was passed in the Hellenic Parliament under which football clubs became Football Incorporated Companies (PAE or ΠΑΕ in Greek).
 The Association of Football Incorporated Companies (EPAE, ΕΠΑΕ in Greek), under the supervision of the HFF, has since held the responsibility to hold the championship, with Makis Ithakisios being elected its first president.

 Initially the shares were owned by the sports union to which the football club belonged.
 Yet soon after, prominent Greek businessmen (shipowners, oil magnates, bankers etc.) began acquiring the newly formed PAEs by buying the majority of their shares, and then increasing their share capital, thus turning Greek football into a fully commercialised and highly profitable business for the decades to come.

 For a single racing season, 2000–01, the championship is renamed "Upper Category".

-Rename
+It was an attempt to restructure the Greek football leagues, which included a gradual reduction of the teams in the Greek league and was announced at the end of 1999 by the then president of the Football Association of Societies (E.P.A.E.)
+Viktoras Mitropoulos.
+It was based on a plan developed on behalf of EPAE. the international company "Deloitte & Touche".
+However, it was never completed and a simple renaming of the leagues was only valid for the 2000–2001 season, which was abolished the following season.